-Every week we have a meeting, Mr Preston (our school volunteer) takes the minutes but we do all the work.
+Regularly we have a meeting with Mr Preston (our school volunteer).
+He takes the minutes but we do all the work!
 Every month Mr Falder, who is our school governor and a member of the Aston Parish Council, comes in and talks to us about what has happened during the month and what is coming up and publishes in the Aston Parish Newsletter.

 We also try and make the school a better place for pupils to learn and play.

-Our responsibilities are also to take any concerns from pupils and raise them in the meeting.
+Our responsibilities are also to take any concerns, ideas and suggestions from pupils and raise them in the meeting.

 WHO ARE WE?

 To make sure the school is a happy place for pupils.

 To help people, be kind to and help children find new friends.